BettercareHealth/bettercare/infection-prevention-and-control/test-2.md

 	1. The Ziehl-Neelsen (ZN) stain
 	1. The methylene blue stain
 	1. The Gram stain
-	1. The carbol fuschin stain.
+	1. The carbol fuchsin stain.
 5. The Gram stain can assist with bacterial identification by:
 	1. Identifying the growth requirements of the bacteria
 	1. Differentiating Gram-positive from Gram-negative organisms by colour